ushertpain/DA_proj2_pizza_sales/README.md

 <br />

 You may check my dashboard here: [Tableau Link](https://public.tableau.com/app/profile/virfrance.gabas/viz/2ndProj/PizzaDashBoard).
-As you can see, my filters are the Calendar, Size, and Category.
+As you can see, my filters are the Month, Calendar, Size, and Category.
 You can select a month to check daily sales performance based on revenue sales, a heatmap that visualizes which pizza category and size are most sold in that particular month, a calendar heatmap visualizing every day of the month with respect to its total revenue, BANs representing Total Sales, Total Pizza Sold, and Average Pizza Price for the selected month from the filters, and the Distribution of Pizza Prices, which visualizes the mean price of the pizza.
 Below are the top 10 and bottom 10 pizzas in that particular month.

 The Calendar filter can filter every chart and BANs in the dashboard except for the Daily Total Sales.
 I achieved this by referencing Mo Chen's video.
 To implement this, I clicked on the Dashboard tab, then navigated to Actions.
 In the Actions box, I checked Filter where the Source is my Calendar, then edited it, and unchecked my Line Chart before hitting OK.
 Now, you can filter by clicking on one number in the calendar or more.
 Additionally, you can press Ctrl to add more days you want as a filter.